Hellisotherpeople/CX_DB8/README.md

 ## Examples
-**Settings used: FastText, underline top 30th percentile, highlight 35th percentile**
+**Settings used: FastText, underline top 70%, highlight top 65%, brighter = more important.
+All highlights are more important than only underlined**

 ![](https://github.com/Hellisotherpeople/CX_DB8/blob/master/cxdb8pic.JPG)